-Disinfection Residual RAA RANGE Unit MRDL MRDLG Typical Source Chlorine 0.393 0.010 - 0.600 mg/l 4 4 Water additive to control microbes
+Disinfection Residual RAA RANGE Unit MRDL MRDLG Typical Source Chlorine 0.442 0.200 - 0.700 mg/l 4 4 Water additive to control microbes

-PFAS Contaminants Typical Source A large group of human-made chemicals used widely in manufacturing and consumer products MCL 20 (individual or sum of the 5 regulated PFAS compounds) Units All units in parts per trillion (ppt)
+PFAS Contaminants Typical Source A large group of human-made chemicals used widely in manufacturing and consumer products MCL 20 (individual or sum of the 5 regulated PFAS compounds) Units All units in parts per trillion (ppt) ND This means the contaminant was not detected at the laboratory Method Reporting Limit.

 Collection Date PFHpA PFNA PFHxS PFOA PFOS Sum of 5 regulated PFAS compounds

-NO DETECTIONS

-10/10/2023 - - - - - -

-10/21/2020 - - - - - -

-10/16/2019 - - - - - -
+10/10/2023 ND ND ND ND ND ND

+10/21/2020 ND ND ND ND ND ND

-\Additional PFAS, not regulated by the Vermont Water Supply Rule, may also have been detected in the past five years.
+^{}Additional PFAS, not regulated by the Vermont Water Supply Rule, may also have been detected in the past five years.
 Please contact us if you would like more information on other unregulated PFAS that may be in your drinking water.

-Radionuclides Collection Date Highest Value Range Unit MCL MCLG Typical Source Gross Alpha Particle 04/12/2023 1.7 1.7 - pCi/L NA 0 Erosion of natural Activity 1.7 deposits
+Radionuclides Collection Date Highest Value Range Unit MCL MCLG Typical Source Gross Alpha Particle Activity 04/12/2023 1.7 1.7 - 1.7 pCi/L NA 0 Erosion of natural deposits

-\Gross Alpha Particle Activity results are unadjusted for other radionuclide contribution, in particular Uranium.
+^{}Gross Alpha Particle Activity results are unadjusted for other radionuclide contribution, in particular Uranium.
 The Adjusted Gross Alpha (or AGA) result is then compared to the MCL of 15 pCi/L.